The Right to Manage

 - other circumstances exist which make it just and convenient for the order to be made.

-Where the right to manage is terminated, for any reason, no further application for the right may be made for another four years, other than with the consent of a Leasehold Valuation Tribunal.
+Where the right to manage is terminated, for any reason, no further application for the right may be made for another four years, other than with the consent of a First-tier Tribunal (Property Chamber).

 - Leaseholders form RTM company and register at Companies House.